avolab/episystem-workshop/scChIC-seq_tutorial.md

 >
 >   `Handouts/EpiSyStem_Workshop_Files/references` with the name `Mus_musculus.GRCm38.dna_rm.primary_assembly.fa`.
 >
-> There is another command line, `grep`, which is very usefull to find string patterns in your files.
+> There is another command line, `grep`, which is very useful to find string patterns in your files.
 Using the `cd` command, go to the `Handouts/EpiSyStem_Workshop_Files/references` directory, and type there:
 > ```bash
 > grep '>' Mus_musculus.GRCm38.dna_rm.primary_assembly.fa
 > ```